SchriderLab/Timesweeper/Notes.md

 ---
 #### Updates

+#### 10/7/2021
+- Testing haps creation with updated model
+  - Fixed bug with max size of samples

+#### 10/6/2021
+- Need to figure out how to handle hfs creation when different number of samples per timepoint
+  - Could sample to max number in simulations, but what about the actual data?

+#### 10/1/2021
+- Troubleshooting inject_slim, basically done just need to run the sims

+#### 9/28/2021
+- Master ID for each sample is listed as Sample Alias in SRA
+- Need to filter out low coverage samples and potentially combine those which have multiple library preps
+- Keep all "Yes" or "Contamination" in column K of Table 1
+  - Make histogram of combined coverages that aren't related and pass coverage filter
+- Might have to adjust binning post-generation
+  - Will also have to think about what we need to do to make FIt compatible

+- Need to figure out how burn time affects all other stuff happening, scheduling is wack

+#### 9/28/2021
+- Too low coverage for us to get reliable genotypes, will need to find different data structure
+  - Reads supporting ancestral/derived alleles?
+How to sort?
+    - By total number of reads supporting derived?
+    - Fraction of reads supporting derived -> sum
+      - Gets total expected number of derived alleles on that haplotype
+- Need to simulate read counts on data
+  - Depth distribution at each snp from simulated individuals for each real individual
+  - Hets need to add binomial sampling to get counts for both alleles

+#### 9/28/2021
+- Been working on getting SLiM output from stdpopsim to make sense and create script to inject code

 #### 9/21/2021
 - Adjustable SLiM params for timing of sweep and other code we need to add